pmndrs/suspend-react/readme.md

 npm install suspend-react
 ```

 This library integrates your async ops into React suspense.
-It allows you to establish error-handling and loading fallbacks at the parental level.
-The individual component functions similar to how async/await works in Javascript.
+Error-handling & loading states are handled at the parental level.
+The individual component functions similar to async/await in Javascript.

 - Chain your operations synchronously
 - No useEffect/setState hassle